How to Setup a HTTPS Node JS Server on Amazon EC2

 - Choose Custom host, path, query

-- Modify the Host to, www.example.com
+- Modify the Host to www.example.com

 - Choose 301, as permanently moved

-Now, the last part is we'll configure route53 to route traffic to the application load balancer.
+Now, the last part is we'll configure Route 53 to route traffic to the application load balancer.

-configure Route 53 with AWS Application Load Balancer
+Configure Route 53 with AWS Application Load Balancer

-- Record names, www.example.com
+- Record name: www.example.com

-- Type, A
+- Type: A

-- Route traffic to, choose Alias
+- Route traffic to: choose Alias

-- Routing policy, choose Simple routing
+- Routing policy: choose Simple routing

-- Record names, leave as example.com
+- Record name: leave as example.com

-- Type, A
+- Type: A

-- Route traffic to, choose Alias
+- Route traffic to: choose Alias

-- type, www.example.com
+- Type: www.example.com

-- Routing policy, choose Simple routing
+- Routing policy: choose Simple routing

-That's all for setting up Route 53, now, if you type http://example.com, http://www.example.com, https://example.com will all go to the https://www.example.com.
+That's all for setting up Route 53.
+Now, if you type http://example.com, http://www.example.com, or https://example.com, they will all go to https://www.example.com.

 Conclusion